femnad/kuwtg/README.md

 Why?
 ----

-Some people may find it easier than skimming Github notifications via email or the website.
+There might exist such people* who may find it easier than skimming Github notifications via email or the website.

+*For some definition of people

 How?
 ----

-Run kuwtg thusly
+Run kuwtg thusly:

     ./kuwtg.py <access-token>